Series: Converting a Closed-End Real Estate Fund to an Evergreen NAV (Open-End) Structure

 The operating partnership level of the structure provides additional flexibility.

 The operating partnership also allows the vehicle to accept property contributions through transactions structured under Section 721 of the Internal Revenue Code.
 In these transactions, property owners contribute real estate to the operating partnership in exchange for operating partnership units, generally on a tax-deferred basis.
 These transactions can be particularly attractive to real estate owners with appreciated property who are seeking diversification while deferring taxes.
+In practice, this concept is not limited to individual property owners.
+It is often used in connection with affiliated funds or portfolios with appreciated assets, where investors contribute properties held in existing vehicles to the evergreen structure in exchange for operating partnership units rather than selling the assets.

 DST Capital